It's time for the second TV Tropes Halloween Avatar Contest, theme: cute monsters! Details and voting here.

 - Empowered Badass Normal: The Asgardian Berserker Staff makes her effectively unstoppable, when she gets a hold of it.

-- Exact Words: When questioned if Skye's presence on The Bus would help the team, she gave her professional opinion, "No." What she didn't tell Agent Hand was that she knew Skye would help them more off The Bus.
+- When questioned if Skye's presence on The Bus would help the team, she gave her professional opinion, "No." What she didn't tell Agent Hand was that she knew Skye would help them more off The Bus.
 She even tells Ward "don't assume the worst about me."